simonhuwiler/spyhide-report/README.md

 A folder called `mydata` contains JSON data as sent to the server by the SpyHide app.
 There are some indications that this data originates from the developers' devices.
 A conversation between Mohammed A. and a customer about the (untimely) delivery of software.
 The messages are in Persian and have not been analysed in detail.

 ### Domains associated with SpyHide or its creators
-* Spyhide.com
+* spyhide.com
-* Spyhide.ir
+* spyhide.ir
-* Virsis.net
+* virsis.net
 * best-mobile-tracker.ir
-* Cellphone-remote-tracker.com
+* cellphone-remote-tracker.com
-* Tesla-ringtone.site
+* tesla-ringtone.site
 * android-tracker.ir
-* Bestcellphonetracker.ir
+* bestcellphonetracker.ir
 * firstme.ir
-* Netvaght.ir
+* netvaght.ir
-* Spycellphone.ir
+* spycellphone.ir
-* Oospy.com
+* oospy.com
-* Decimastudio.ir
+* decimastudio.ir
-* Decimepay.ir
+* decimepay.ir
-* Decimagroup.ir
+* decimagroup.ir
-* Decimaorder.ir
+* decimaorder.ir
-* Decimeerp.ir
+* decimeerp.ir

 ## Author of this report
 The author of this report is a journalist from Switzerland with an background in IT, working for the Swiss newspaper [«Neue Zürcher Zeitung»](https://www.nzz.ch/).
 Contact him at simon.huwiler [-at-] nzz.ch